ufukcankurt/ufukcankurt/README.md

   Software Engineer
   <br>
    <br>
-  🎓 I graduated from a bachelor's degree in Pamukkale University
+  🎓 I graduated with a bachelor's degree in Computer Science from Pamukkale University.
   <br>
   💻 I love writing code and learn anythings about it
   <br>